Huichol Bracelet Tutorial

 About the Thread Used

-Huichol bracelets use a different thread that I have not been able to identify, but I've seen Polymide thread used.
-I used 10lb Fireline here for illustration purposes.
-A stiffer thread will create earrings that retain their shape a little better.
+Huichol bracelets in some of the tutorials from Mexico use a different thread that I have not been able to identify—it says "Polymide" on a large spool.
+I used 10lb Fireline here in this tutorial.
+A stiffer thread will create earrings or bracelets that retain their shape a little better.

 You want to make sure that your thread will fit through the holes of the beads.
 Size 11/0 Preciosa Rocaille Seed Beads have a minimum hole size of 0.60mm.
 10lb Fireline is 0.20mm in diameter, so you can theoretically go through each bead three times.
 Preciosa publishes information about the size of their beads with this handy color chart.